-An Accessory Dwelling Unit (ADU) is an attached or detached residential dwelling unit on the same lot as an existing single-family dwelling that is zoned for single-family or multifamily use.
+An Accessory Dwelling Unit (ADU) is an attached or detached residential dwelling unit on the same lot as an existing or proposed single-family dwelling that is zoned for single-family or multifamily use.
 ADUs provide complete independent living facilities for one or more persons.
-Learn more about:

-ADUs provide independent living quarters for one household on the same lot as the primary single-family dwelling.
+ADUs provide independent living quarters for one household on the same lot as an existing or proposed single-family or multifamily dwelling.
 The ADU provides full facilities for sleeping, eating, cooking, and sanitation.
-The ADU may be detached, attached, or a converted structure located within the living areas of the primary dwelling unit on the lot.
+The ADU may be detached, attached or a converted structure located within the walls of the primary dwelling unit on the lot.

 For more information, please contact the Community Development Department, Building Division.

 This City of Stockton web page last reviewed on --- 2/10/2023